 The Owner says People do not see what is right in front of their Noses, which is why the Prime Minister is the Prime Minister despite not being Moral At All.
 This is Illustrated Extremely Well this Morning, when Caspar and I have a Narrow Escape.

-We are All watching the terrifying Dog from behind a tree Trunk.
-All its hairs are standing on end and it is making a kind of growl from the back of his teeth.
+We are All watching the Terrifying Dog from behind a Tree Trunk.
+All its Hairs are standing on end and it is making a kind of growl from the back of its teeth.

 Go on, says Lucifer.
 I dare you.
 Go and tell it the Rules.